-The base salary for each of our named executive officers has remained unchanged at approximately \$1 million per annum for at least the last five years.
+The Compensation Committee has established the base salary for each of our named executive officers at approximately \$1 million per year for at least the last ten years.
 Historically, this reflected the impact of provisions of the Internal Revenue Code that limited the amount of non-performance-based compensation we were able to deduct for federal income tax purposes to \$1 million for certain of the named executive officers.
-While these provisions are no longer applicable, the base salary for each of our named executive officers remained unchanged in 2020 and continues to be approximately \$1 million as the relative lower weight of base salary to performance-based compensation is consistent with the Compensation Committee's belief that performance-based compensation should be the greater part of the compensation of each of our named executive officers.
-However, as noted above, in response to COVID-19, each of James, Andrew and Jonathan Tisch voluntarily agreed to forego 50% of his base salary from April 1, 2020 through December 31, 2020.
+While these provisions are no longer applicable, the base salary established for each of our named executive officers in 2021 remained approximately \$1 million as the relative lower weight of base salary to performance-based compensation is consistent with the Compensation Committee's belief that performance-based compensation should be the greater part of the compensation of each of our named executive officers.